 During their stay, residents are exposed to the day-to-day issues that are commonplace in society.
 Facing these issues together and overcoming challenges helps residents develop a sense of self-respect within the community.
 Whether it is with an internal FIRST at Blue Ridge, Inc. position, or with one of our vocational training partners, residents learn job skills and work habits as they “earn” their way through the program.
 Additionally residents have the opportunity to establish a twelve month job history to add to their resumes, including positive references.

 FIRST strives to be a reality based program and seeks to instill its clients with “real world” responsibilities.
 To that end, having assigned duties and responsibilities on a daily basis and having the opportunity to learn new skills and a work ethic are an integral part of the therapeutic process.

 After graduating the long-term program, residents are eligible to apply for admission to a transitional house.
 Residents accepted into a transitional house may remain at FIRST for up to one additional year, or until they establish a firm foundation for transitioning into independent living.

-FIRST at Blue Ridge, Inc. is primarily funded through its several vocational training partners such as the City of Asheville and other local employers.
+FIRST at Blue Ridge, Inc. is primarily funded through vocational training partners and other local employers.
 FIRST also receives support through grants and contracts with the United States Department of Veterans Affairs and the North Carolina Department of Public Safety.

 FIRST at Blue Ridge, Inc. strives to admit only those who are committed to making positive changes in their lives.
 These individuals come from all walks of life and are referred by many sources including family members, friends, former graduates, other treatment programs, the judicial system, and probation and parole.
 However, they all have two things in common: the knowledge that they cannot go on using drugs and alcohol and the desire to get help.
 That journey to recovery begins with the FIRST step and we are here to help.